tobyg98/programming-challenge/README.md

 It is recommended to make use of an IDE such as Eclipse or Intellij.

 ## Task
+1. Fork the repository

-1. Fix the tests for the existing application to ensure that it is working correctly
+2. Fix the tests for the existing application to ensure that it is working correctly

-2. Update the Summary produced by the application to include the following details,
+3. Update the Summary produced by the application to include the following details,

    - Average for each of the columns (excluding timestamp),
    - TODO: Do we want more here.

    These will be presented in the `index.html` file that is produced through a browser.
 No special styling is required.

-3. Update the tests to provide coverage for these changes.
+4. Update the tests to provide coverage for these changes.

-4. Alter the application to read the latest data set from the QLD Govevernment Open data portal.
+5. Alter the application to read the latest data set from the QLD Govevernment Open data portal.
 HINT: Open data is hosted via an application called CKAN.
 There are multiple ways of achieving this.
 The data is accessible [here](https://data.qld.gov.au/dataset/ambient-estuarine-water-quality-monitoring-data-near-real-time-sites-2012-to-present-day).

+6. Create a merge request for your fork for us to review.